 Where Do the Expectations Come From?

-Many of these expectations come from Florida law/statute (s.
-39.4085, F.S.).
-The expectations included in this brochure describe what you can expect from the Department of Children and Families and the case management agency while in foster care.
+The expectations included in this brochure describe what you can expect from the Department of Children and Families and the case management agency while you are in foster care.

 THE DEPARTMENT'S COMMITMENT TO YOU